umikoio/sukusho/README.md

 | `⌘ + N`  | Take a screenshot    |
 | `⌘ + Q`  | Quit the application |

-NOTE: Sekusho must be the active foreground application.
-You can just click the Sekusho dock icon to make it the active application.
+NOTE: Sukusho must be the active foreground application.
+You can just click the Sukusho dock icon to make it the active application.

 > [!IMPORTANT]
 > The install script above adds Sukusho to your quarantine settings.